UKEODHP/eodhp-guide/Platform Deployment.md

 argocd repo add git@github.com:yourusername/yourrepo.git --ssh-private-key-path ~/.ssh/repo_key
 ```

+### Centralised Postgres Database

+The supporting terraform repository configures an Aurora serverless v2 Postgres database for multiple applications to use.
+The ArgoCD deployment installs and configures a Postgres operator which adds databases, users and schemas to the infrastructure, with credentials stored as kubernetes secrets.
+The intended design is that each application will have its own database, and each database will have a schema and user per environment.

+The process for setting up a new application to use the database is as follows:
+1. Create a `Postgres` resource in `databases.yaml`.
+This contains basic information on the new database and sets up a schema for the environment.
+2. Create a `PostgresUser` resource in `users.yaml`.
+This creates a user as an owner of the database, and creates kubernetes secrets for the user.
+3. Create a `Job` in `user-permissions.yaml`.
+This will set permissions of the user to restrict it to the environment's schema by running the script in `postgres-scripts.yaml`.
+It requires postgres admin credentials.

+To allow an application to use the newly created database, credentials may be obtained using the kubernetes secret.
+The `ClusterSecretStore` set up in `secret-store.yaml` allows this across namespaces.

 ## Manual Configuration

 There are some manual steps required.
 While these will be automated as far as possible the current steps are outlined below.